-Gabby Glaser (guitar, vocals) and Jill Cunniff (vocals, bass), friends since the two twelve-year-old protopunks started hanging out together in the East Village around 1980, formed Luscious Jackson a little more than a decade later in a basement studio, rapping their offbeat adventures (“She Be Wantin It More,” “Daughters of the Kaos”) and aggravations (“Life of Leisure,” a rip at mooching slacker boys) over extra-cool loops that owe something to ESG.
+Gabby Glaser (guitar, vocals) and Jill Cunniff (vocals, bass), friends since they started hanging out together in the East Village as junior protopunks around 1980, formed Luscious Jackson a little more than a decade later in a basement studio, rapping their offbeat adventures (“She Be Wantin It More,” “Daughters of the Kaos”) and aggravations (“Life of Leisure,” a rip at mooching slacker boys) over cool loops that owe something to ESG.
 As the group evolved toward the stage, drummer Kate Schellenbach (another Village pal, she was in the original punk incarnation of the Beastie Boys and played on the band’s 1982 Polly Wog Stew) joined, as did keyboardist Vivian Trimble.
 Although the all-fun In Search of Manny, released originally on the Beastie Boys’ indie label and then again via Capitol, was essentially recorded as a duo, the full band appears on two tracks, including “Bam-Bam,” a kitschy and gleeful party groove that became a showstopper.

 Ironically, as Luscious Jackson grew into a mighty live act, its studio work — played on real instruments, with samples reduced to an incidental role — suffered, cutting back on the giddy carnival panic that moved Manny into high gear.
 The self-produced Natural Ingredients begins with “Citysong,” a right-on metropolitan manifesto, and then shifts nicely through the trance-poppy “Deep Shag” and the ominous wah-wah strut of “Angel,” but ultimately bogs down in repetitive time-wasters.
 Despite the cultural aphrodisiac of campy ’70s funk and soul ambience (complete with pops and scratches), the album is gripping only in fits and starts.
 Weak numbers fall flat and the good ones are worked to the bone.
 “Strongman” sends a stirring feminist message (“It takes a strong man to stand by a strong woman”), but the song’s weak melody fails it; “Energy Sucker” is defeated by the sketchy, lumbering dub track; “Here” is good disco fun that dances itself into a hole.
 Natural Ingredients may look good on paper, but sometimes a more artificial menu is better for the body.

-Following Luscious Jackson’s final hurrah, Trimble formed a duo called Dusty Trails with Josephine Wiggs, late of the Breeders.
+Following one of Luscious Jackson’s unfinal hurrahs, Trimble formed a duo called Dusty Trails with Kostars producer Wiggs.